 Large Kabuki is a must for the loose powder application.
 A smaller one is helpful for blush, and of course, you'll need an eyeliner brush and a eyeshadow brush.

-5 Minute Makeup Application to Natural Beauty
+5 Minutes to Natural Beauty

 If you're like most women, you don't want to spend too much time applying makeup.
 Follow the tips below to quick mineral makeup beauty transformation: